James-HoneyBadger/HB_Game_Of_Life/CODE_OF_CONDUCT.md

 ## Learning and Exploration Context

-Project Golem is designed to help people explore cellular automata and simulation concepts.
+LifeGrid is designed to help people explore cellular automata and simulation concepts.
 We place special emphasis on:

 * Creating a welcoming environment for experimentation and curiosity